-3. Write your paraphrase from your explanations above.
-It is important to think about how each chunk connects to the others.
-You can arrange the information in a different order as was done in the Doomsday Clock example.
+connects to t he others.
+You an arrange the information in a different order as was done in the Doomsda Clock exampl e.

 Appendix 5: Use of Pronouns in Academic Writing

 Academic writing is normally written in an impersonal and objective style and should not include personal pronouns, informal speech or emotional language.
 If your academic writing is emotional or subjective, readers might not find it persuasive.